rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 # 0.5 Transcription

-*Optionally,* record a transcription standard used for the metadata work as a [related manifestation of work](https://beta.rdatoolkit.org/Content/Index?externalId=en-US_ala-123e0456-8c5f-3236-ba8a-155b8294a32c "RDA element: related manifestation of work"). _**ALT note: this is directly from the RDA Tookit [instructions on Transcription](https://beta.rdatoolkit.org/en-US_ala-cfa18e03-17f2-378a-874c-86515bf7e0ac/div_cfw_wqc_ydb); since it's a relationship element, do we want to punt it right now?
-Also, I'm not sure where to put in for numbering**

 ## 0.5.0 General guidelines on transcription

 <a name="0.5.0.1">0.5.0.1</a> Transcribe information in the form and order in which it is presented in the resource, according to these general rules, unless instructed otherwise by specific rules.
 Do not use the mark of omission to indicate transposition.